 We’ll let go, for a minute, the fact that she had already ‘accepted’ the position we had offered, and come back to the fact that although seemingly present – great had eluded us once more.

 Let’s get these out of the way – “Who does that?
 That’s low-brow?
 Glad we found out now rather than later.
+A surprise 2-weeks notice could’ve been worse.
 Not the great #6 we were looking for…” Yes, I’m with you.
 But this article isn’t about that.

 When we broke the news to our team that this individual had backed out on us at the last minute and ultimately left that share of work to be divided up amongst the others until a replacement could be found, they were hurt and taken aback but they kept moving forward.
 Move on, re-focus, and look forward.
 They didn’t sulk and complain about all of the negative ramifications of this action.

-They got to work.
-And I loved their response.
+Our Team Got to Work – And I loved their Response

 I’d like to think they responded that way for a few reasons – because they trust we’ll work hard to find a better replacement or that they know we won’t give them more work than they can handle without finding a temporary solution in the interim.
 Maybe they were stressed about the upcoming patient schedule and knew that complaining about something they couldn’t change wouldn’t help.
 It was time to get to work.